ejplatform/django-boogie/docs/views.rst

 Our approach
 ============

-Boogie tends to favor more functional approaches than what Django provides.
+Boogie tends to favor more functional approaches than Django.
+While we like the function view contract, we recognize that classes are very good to compose isolated namespaces, specially in an object-oriented language like Python.
+That aid, we introduce a different approach to class-based views.
+It opts for
-While we like the function view contract, we recognize that classes are very good to compose isolated namespaces.
-We introduce a different approach to class-based views.
-We opt for simplicity:
+simplicity:

 .. important::

      A view instance is a callable object that obeys Django's view function contract.

-We provide a base-class implementation with a few goodies.
-The first is that it understands the presence of separate get, post, delete, etc methods and may direct the flow to those methods:
+Boogie's base :cls:`boogie.View` class offers a few goodies.
+First, it understands the presence of separate get, post, delete, etc methods and redirect control flow to the appropriate handler when a request is made:

 .. code-block::